I get lost in all the options for parallel computing on the cheap. I summarise for myself here.

 Fashion dictates this should be “cloud” computing, although I’m also interested in using the same methods without a cloud, as such.
 In fact, I would prefer frictionless switching between such things according to debugging and processing power needs.

-Emphasis for now is on embarrassingly parallel computation, which is what I as a statistician mostly do.
-Mostly in python, sometimes in other things.
-That is, I run many calculations/simulations with absolutely no shared state and aggregate them in some way at the end.
+In particular I mostly want to do embarrassingly parallel computation That is, I run many calculations/simulations with absolutely no shared state and aggregate them in some way at the end.
 This avoids much of graph computing complexity.
+Some of my stuff is deep learning now, whcih is not quite as straightforward.

-Additional material to this theme under scientific computation workflow (for the actual job management software) and stream processing.
+Additional material to this theme under scientific computation workflow and stream processing.
 I might need to consider how to store my data.

 Algorithms, implementations thereof, and providers of parallel processing services are all coupled closely.
 Nonetheless I’ll try to draw a distinction between the three.